 The gift of an easement is a charitable donation that may be deducted from federal income taxes.
 The value of the donation is determined by an independent appraisal.

-The tax deduction for conservation easements allows a donor to take a deduction of up to 30% of adjusted gross income per year and the full amount of the deduction may be taken over a period of up to 6 years.
+The tax deduction for conservation easements allows a donor to take a deduction of up to 50% of adjusted gross income per year and the full amount of the deduction may be taken over a period of up to 16 years.
+Qualified farmers may deduct up to 100% of their income.

-New York State offers a tax credit of 25% of property taxes, including school district taxes, up to $5,000 per year.
+New York State offers an income tax credit of 25% of property taxes, including school district taxes, up to $5,000 per year.
 This annual deduction is available to future owners of the protected property.

 Private landowners who freely donate conservation easements are qualified to claim an income tax deduction for conservation, according to the Internal Revenue Code.